samdoidge/samdoidge.com/_posts/2014-11-09-grunt-auto-reload.md

 ### What is Grunt? ###

-A 'task runner' - it helps us with reptitive tasks through automation, running from the command line.
+A 'task runner' - it helps us with repetitive tasks through automation, running from the command line.

 ### Why use Grunt? ###

-Reloading web pages after an code change does not take long but the time and extra actoins required builds up, we can automate this process with Grunt - especially effective when working with 2 screens.
+Reloading web pages after an code change does not take long but the time and extra actions required builds up, we can automate this process with Grunt - especially effective when working with 2 screens.
 Additionally we can add further automation, SASS to CSS, minification etc.

 ### Do not have Node.js or Grunt? ###

-You will need Node.js installed with npm on your system: [Node installation instructions](http://nodejs.org/)
+You will need Node.js installed with NPM on your system: [Node installation instructions](http://nodejs.org/)

-I'm linking to the [Grunt installation instructions](http://gruntjs.com/getting-started#installing-the-cli), this is fairly straight forward, the useage I will explain as it was not plain sailing.
+I'm linking to the [Grunt installation instructions](http://gruntjs.com/getting-started#installing-the-cli), this is fairly straight forward, the usage I will explain as it was not plain sailing.

 ### Setup auto reload ###